Peter Stackpole: Early life

 Peter Stackpole was born at St. Francis Memorial Hospital in San Francisco in 1913 to sculptor Ralph Stackpole and painter/designer Adele Barnes who had married in 1912.
 In 1922, the Stackpoles moved to Paris where the marriage fell apart from the father's adultery.
 Ralph Stackpole left Paris with artist's model Francine "Ginette" Mazen, returning to San Francisco, the two eventually marrying in Mexico.
 Peter and his mother stayed in Paris while Stackpole continued his schoolwork at École alsacienne and a primary school in the 14th arrondissement of Paris through the first half of 1924.
 After she agreed to a divorce, Stackpole's mother moved herself and her son to Oakland, California.

+An unknown boxer at left fights Max Baer in 1933.
+Working as an apprentice for Oakland's Post-Enquirer newspaper, Stackpole used only available light to snap this photograph, his camera set for a slow exposure at ASA 20.
+The newspaper editors refused to run the photo because it was blurry, and it would use too much black ink; Stackpole was dismissed from his unpaid position.
+Later observers praised the snapshot's composition and drama.

 Stackpole attended Oakland Technical High School and developed an interest in photography.
 His first camera was a compact Agfa Memo hobbyist model, but his second was the well-made Leica Model A that he used more seriously.
 He apprenticed to the photographer of Oakland's Post-Enquirer newspaper in 1931.
 His small format 35mm Leica allowed him to capture more action as it unfolded than the other newspaper photographers who preferred larger film cameras mounted on tripods for their higher quality.
-His 1933 ringside snapshot of prizefighter Max Baer was dismissed by the newspaper editors because it was unposed, taken only with available light.
+His 1933 ringside snapshot of prizefighter Max Baer was rejected by the newspaper editors because it was blurry, unposed, taken only with available light.

 As the only child of well-connected artists, Stackpole met famous people such as American photographers Dorothea Lange and Edward Weston, and Mexican painters Frida Kahlo and Diego Rivera; Rivera painted an image of teen-aged Stackpole playing with a model airplane into his mural titled Allegory of California (1931).
 Stackpole was driven by his father to visit with Weston in Carmel-by-the-Sea, where Stackpole listened to Weston speak of the intention and composition behind the photograph which makes it art.
 In 1932, Stackpole was exposed to more fine art photography at the De Young Museum which was exhibiting works by Weston, Ansel Adams, Imogen Cunningham, Willard Van Dyke and other photographers associated with Group f/64 in San Francisco.
 This experience gave Stackpole more motivation to put intention and composition into his photography.

 Stackpole's candid photo of ex-president Herbert Hoover dozing off in 1934 during a commencement speech delivered by Secretary of Labor Frances Perkins was refused by publisher William F. Knowland of the Oakland Tribune, but it was purchased by Time magazine, and it led to freelance work.